How it works

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Alexanderplatz.

-The top-ranked middle to high-range hotels near Alexanderplatz are Soho House Berlin, AquaDom, and Holiday Inn Express Alexanderplatz.
+The top-ranked middle to high-range hotels near Alexanderplatz are Hotel Adlon, Soho House Berlin, and Hampton by Hilton Berlin City Centre Alexanderplatz.
 When traveling on a budget, the best hostels near Alexanderplatz are One80° and Wombat's.

-The most popular restaurants to visit when near Alexanderplatz are Fassbender & Rausch Chocolatiers, Hackescher Hof Restaurant, and Hofbräu Berlin.
+The most popular restaurants to visit when near Alexanderplatz are Fassbender & Rausch Chocolatiers, Prater Garten Restaurant, and Hackescher Hof Restaurant.

-Check out the nearby Marx-Engels Forum, Mauerpark, and Lustgarten.
+Check out the nearby Marx-Engels Forum, James-Simon Park, and Mauerpark.